torvalds/linux/Documentation/networking/device_drivers/ethernet/marvell/octeontx2.rst

  - Number of VFs per PF are either static or configurable at compile time.
    Based on config, firmware assigns VFs to each of the PFs.
  - Also assigns MSIX vectors to each of PF and VFs.
- - These are not changed after kernel boot.
+ - These are analt changed after kernel boot.

 Drivers
 =======